SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Finally, the *how long* of a memory access refers to whether the compiler needs *instantaneous* access or *long-term* access.

-An access is *instantaneous* if no other accesses can occur while the access in question is happening.
+An access is *instantaneous* if no other code can execute on the same thread while the access in question is happening.
+One consequence of this "blocking" property of instantaneous access is that no two instantaneous accesses can overlap each other's execution.

-For the most part, most memory accesses are instantaneous.
+For the most part, most memory accesses in your code are instantaneous.
 For example, all the accesses in the earlier example code are instantaneous accesses:

 ::